20 FAQs about data protection.

 The judges said that the Act was not to be used as 'an automatic key' to force disclosure to individuals of any information in which their names are mentioned.
 However, this is a difficult area, which requires good legal judgement.
 The Information Commissioner has produced guidance on what is - or could be - personal data, in the form of a series of questions with worked examples: it is designed for public authorities, but is quite short, free of jargon and gives a good idea of how the ICO's collective mind is working, so it is worth consulting if you have problems in this area ('Determining what is personal data').
 Take legal advice if you are still uncertain as to whether records you hold constitute 'personal data' and therefore have to be disclosed.

-7. Some of our customer records are still held in paper form.
-Are they covered by the GDPR?
+7. Are customer records held in paper form covered by the GDPR?

 It really depends on what is in them.
 The GDPR applies to ‘identified or identifiable natural persons', so if your records merely trace your dealings with customers which are limited companies, without any mention of individuals, you do not need to worry.

 However, any information about identifiable natural persons (ie personal data), which can be anything from a name to an IP address, other than exempt information, will mean you have to comply with the GDPR.
 In particular this means that such information is subject to the GDPR's data protection principles, that information shall be:

 - fairly and lawfully processed in a transparent manner